Bio-protocol/DeepSignalplantPractise/README.md

 **Step8.
 Calculate the weighted methylation level in the bin**

-In **Step8**, because the sample data is too small for bin calculation and visualization, we provide the preprocessed data from Pore-C as the input.
+Because the sample data is too small for bin calculation and visualization, we provide the preprocessed data from Pore-C as the input.
 Download it from the ["Step8_Input" folder in Google Drive](https://drive.google.com/drive/folders/14xw6gvQz_gjUi6p86NrSHZq59YABlzZO?usp=sharing) and move it to the "DeepSignalplantPractise/input/Step8_Input".

 ```
 #08.met_level_bin.sh